Jordan Valley Dermatology Center

 You can get warts at any age and nearly anywhere on your body, especially areas prone to cuts and nicks.
-At Jordan Valley Dermatology Center in West Jordan, Utah, dermatologist Douglass Forsha, MD, and his team treat warts of all kinds and help you stop their spread.
+At Jordan Valley Dermatology Center in South Jordan, Utah, dermatologist Douglass Forsha, MD, and his team treat warts of all kinds and help you stop their spread.
 To learn more about warts and explore available treatments, call the office or book an appointment online today.

 Warts are noncancerous growths that occur on your skin because of human papillomavirus (HPV) infections.
 They’re typically pretty small and have rough textures.
 The features and symptoms of your wart depend on the type of wart that you have.
 Common types are:

 Common warts are rough on their surfaces and firmer than your normal skin.
 They’re usually raised above your skin’s surface and might have blood vessels that look like black dots.

 Plantar warts are very common and appear on the soles of your feet.
 Because of the pressure on your feet when you stand, these warts are usually flush against your skin’s surface.
 When you walk, you might feel like you have small rocks stuck in your shoe.

 Flat warts can appear nearly anywhere on your body.
 Kids tend to get them on their faces, men on their chins and jaws, and women on their legs.
 They’re smaller in size than most other warts but often appear in clusters of 20-100.